hzy46/MInference_latest/tri_mix/README.md

   <img src="./images/drop.jpg"=width="600">
 </p>

-We find such pattern by a novel **gradient-based method**.
-The casual attention is divided into the following three sections.
-The gradient measures the importance of each section with relative to outputs.
-We find the importance of Middle Q-K sections drop siginificantly in deep layers.
+We discover this pattern using a novel **gradient-based method**.
+The causal attention is divided into three sections.
+The gradient measures the importance of each section relative to the outputs.
+We observe that the importance of the middle Q-K section drops significantly in deeper layers.

 Our hypothesis is that this arises from a **Train–Test Misalignment**: